arturomp/arturomp.github.io/_posts/2025-04-20-family-memories.md

 I implemented this in a [Kaggle notebook](https://www.kaggle.com/code/arturomp/family-memories).
 In this post I focus on some implementation bits that are particularly interesting.

-However, I do try to make the whole notebook as easy-to-follow as possible, so check the whole thing out [in Kaggle](https://www.kaggle.com/code/arturomp/family-memories)!
+However, I do try to make the whole notebook as easy-to-follow as possible, so check the whole thing out [on Kaggle](https://www.kaggle.com/code/arturomp/family-memories)!

 ⸺